-Becoming an expert #1: Experts and expertise3 minutes to read
+Becoming an expert #1: Experts and expertise

 A few years ago, I spent about five months trying to improve at chess.
 In that time, I learned a lot about chess.
 More importantly, I learned a lot about how to systematically become more effective at something I care about.